xOmarSaeed/be-assessment/README.md

     - `assert.statusCode`: An HTTP status code to be asserted.
   - `tags`: A list of the check tags (optional).
   - `ignoreSSL`: A flag to ignore broken/expired SSL certificates in case of using the HTTPS protocol.
-- Each report may have the following information:
+- Each report may have the following information:✅
   - `status`: The current status of the URL.
   - `availability`: A percentage of the URL availability.
   - `outages`: The total number of URL downtimes.